exussum12/coverageChecker/README.md

 # Full list of available diff filters

-Below is a list of all tools and a breif description
+Below is a list of all tools and a brief description

 ```
 --buddy		Parses buddy (magic number detection) output